ngscopeclient/ngscopeclient.github.io/hardware.md

 # Teledyne LeCroy

-All MAUI based oscilloscopes share a common command set and should work for data capture and remote contrl without any additional driver development, but the dropdown lists for supported sample rates and memory depths have to be added to the driver for each model.
+All MAUI based oscilloscopes share a common command set and should work for data capture and remote control without any additional driver development, but the dropdown lists for supported sample rates and memory depths have to be added to the driver for each model.
 The models below have been recently tested, others can be easily added if required.

 * DDA5000A
 * HDO9000